Andrew Lansley right man for NHS reform - Nick Clegg

 The Health and Social Care Bill, which aims to give GPs more control of the NHS budget and boost the private sector's role, has encountered strong opposition during its progress through Parliament.

 Of the latest amendments only two went to a vote on Monday and both were rejected by peers

-One would have placed a "duty of candour" on the health secretary when dealing with patients whose procedures have gone wrong - it failed by 36 votes.'Move on'
+One would have placed a "duty of candour" on the health secretary when dealing with patients whose procedures have gone wrong - it failed by 36 votes.

 The other amendment, advocating that the government should prevent bureaucracy in the NHS, was defeated by 62 votes.

 But another amendment, which will force private providers of NHS services to co-operate in the training and education of staff, was accepted by ministers.

 Labour and several medical professional bodies are against the bill.

 Mr Lansley has been criticised for his handling of the changes to the NHS, with opponents arguing that he has not presented a coherent case for them or a clear vision for the future.

 Several Liberal Democrats have voiced concerns and the bill has already been "paused" once by the coalition in an effort to gather wider support.